mggg/mggg.github.io/_jobs/software-developer.md

  position: 1
 ---

+The MGGG Redistricting Lab is doing very exciting work across the country supporting governments, commissions, and community groups in collecting public mapping input for their 2021 redistricting.
-MGGG seeks a full-time **Software Developer** to help us build the software and the technical infrastructure needed to produce research and support reform efforts in voting rights and redistricting.
-Willingness to learn new skills across problem domains is a must.
+The Lab seeks a full-time **Software Developer** to help us build the software and the technical infrastructure needed to help make community voices heard in the process.
+Willingness to work in a large and vibrant team environment and to learn new skills across problem domains is a must.

 ### Main duties will include: